bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Macro

-Format: `MAPN` macnam
+Format: `MAPN` nam

 Defaults: TEMP

 Description:
-Appends text to end of macro.
+`MAPN` is an old command for appending lines of text to a macro.
+It has been replaced with the `APNMAC` command and is currently simply an alias to it.
+As such `APNMAC` should be used in place of `MAPN`.
 ## MAXV
 Calculate maximum